 Japan Aeronautic Association (JAA) established NRT/KIX schedule coordination office for Narita International Airport (NRT) and Kansai International Airport (KIX) on January 1, 2008.

 The JAA added the slot allocation service for Tokyo International Airport (Haneda) (HND) on February 4, 2010.
 With addition of Haneda Airport, the name of this office was changed to Japan Schedule Coordination (JSC).
-In addition, the schedule facilitation service for New Chitose Airport (CTS) was added on August 9, 2012.
+The schedule facilitation service for New Chitose Airport (CTS) was added on August 9, 2012.
 In addition, the slot allocation service for Fukuoka Airport (FUK) was added on August 20, 2015.

 Having become a part of JAA’s activities, it was ensured that the schedule coordination services will be conducted on a neutral, non-discriminatory and transparent basis.
 Under JAA’s management, JSC follows a fair and open mechanism in line with the Worldwide Airport Slot Guidelines (WASG), published jointly by International Air Transport Association (IATA), Airports Council International (ACI) and the Worldwide Airport Coordinators Group (WWACG).